Toyota Mark II: Cressida

-Seventh generation: Toyota Mark II (X90; 1992–1996)
+Seventh generation (X90; 1992)

 A redesigned Mark II was released in October 1992, called the X90-series.
-It received a new front bumper (including grille), rear bumpers and tail lights and some weight mainly due to regulations.
-The Mark II had also grown.
-Under Japanese exterior dimension regulations, this series was no longer regarded as a "compact car".
-Buyers who wanted a sedan that remained under the guidelines were now served by the 1990 SV30 series Toyota Camry.
-Toyota added a new sedan, called the Toyota Scepter with the major difference being a front-wheel-drive powertrain.
+It received a new front bumper (including grille), rear bumpers, and tail lights.
+The JZX90 model, in particular, has gained the nickname "Samurai" partly due to the design of its tail lights, which have a distinctive shape that resembles a samurai sword, known as a katana.
+This nickname originated and began to spread from the Russian Far East, similar to how other iconic cars have been given formidable nicknames, such as the Nissan GT-R R32 being referred to as "Godzilla".
+The Mark II had also grown in size, and under Japanese exterior dimension regulations, this series was too wide to be classified as a small-size car, but a normal-size car instead.
+Buyers who wanted a sedan that remained under the guidelines were now served by the V30-series Camry.
+Toyota added a new sedan called the Toyota Scepter, with the major difference being a front-wheel-drive powertrain.
 Styling of this generation showed a corporate similarity to the Toyota Windom, which was exclusive to Toyota Corolla Store locations.
-The Mark II sedans (and X70 wagons and van) was planned to sell about 14,000 units per month, while the sister models Cresta and Chaser were expected to have monthly sales of 7000 and 6000 units respectively.
+The Mark II sedans (and X70 wagons and vans) were planned to sell about 14,000 units per month, while the sister models Cresta and Chaser were expected to have monthly sales of 7,000 and 6,000 units, respectively.

 The X90 series was available in six different trim levels.
 All trims came standard with fully automatic air conditioning and faux wood interior paneling.
 The base GL was available in either standard or automatic with a choice of a diesel or petrol four-cylinder engine.
 The slightly more up-market Groire had the same engine and transmission options as the GL with more standard features over its inferior.
 The diesel engine was now fitted with electronic fuel injection and had lower NOx emissions.